sedol1339/files/papers.md

     - We find that throughout fine-tuning, pre-trained models exhibit ER that vanishes at convergence (fig. 1c, orange), while randomly initialized models do not (fig. 1c, red).
 So, when approaching convergence during fine-tuning, pre-trained models gradually lose their ER, even as both the ID and OOD accuracies of the model simultaneously increase.
     - We try several solutions to mitigate this problem, but none of them were able to maintain high ER at high ID accuracy.
     - We find that effectively robust models make remarkably dissimilar predictions compared to standard models, and are able to correctly classify 10% of the examples that no other model gets correct.

+Hua, H., Li, X., Dou, D., Xu, C.-Z., & Luo, J. (2021).
+Noise Stability Regularization for Improving BERT Fine-tuning. arXiv, 2107.04835.
+Retrieved from https://arxiv.org/abs/2107.04835v1

+    - It was shown that noise injected at the lower layers has very little effect on the higher layers for neural networks with good generalizability.
+However, for a well pre-trained BERT, we find that the higher layers are still very sensitive to the lower layer’s perturbation (by injecting a scaled Gaussian noise, fig. 1).
+This phenomenon coincides with the observation that transferring the top pre-trained layers of BERT slows down learning and hurts performance.
+    - We propose Layer-wise Noise Stability Regularization (LNSR) to improve fine-tuning on NLP tasks, which injects Gaussian noise into some layer (usually at the first layer) and penalize the discrepancy for all subsequent layers.
+    - Theoretically, LNSR encourages the local Lipschitz continuity and/or imposing a Tikhonov regularizer.
+    - Our method also demonstrates advantages over L2-SP, Mixout and SMART.

 Summers, C., & Dinneen, M. J. (2021).
 Nondeterminism and Instability in Neural Network Optimization.
 International Conference on Machine Learning.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v139/summers21a.html